JoshGoold/social-media/README.md

 From here on my objective is to fix the backend which is a cluster and messy, but to also get it ready for vercel the next part of my objective is to create an algorithm that can reccommend posts to people, i do not have enough data just yet tho thats all for now.

+NOTE: This will look terrible on any mobile device as i have not yet optimized it for small screens just yet!!